 Attendance and Grading

 This is YOUR course.
 Show up and do good things.
-I hope that you have an attendance policy for yourself.
+I hope that you have an attendance policy for yourself because I am not making one for you.
 Showing up may mean participating in scheduled class activities, it may mean doing some things online, it may mean attending campus events and it might mean doing other things that are meaningful to you.
 I will only ask you to tell me about what you have done, and to periodically assess your own level of participation and attendance to the opportunities that this course offers you.

 You will be assessing and evaluating your own performance in this class and will fill out some self-assessment forms which you will find on canvas (these will be private between you and me only).
 I will give you feedback, and we will determine your final grade together.
 Take a look at the assignment database.
 These are designed to be helpful to you.
 If you don’t think so, convince me and do something else.
 You can create your own assignments.

 Your digital presence – including your website construction and engaging with others in the class via comments on posts, your twitter presence and interactions, your linked-in engagement, and anything else that you would like to develop as part of your personal learning network.

 Your completion of assignments – (check the database regularly and complete 1-2 assignments every week or so depending on how much work each takes.
 Don’t procrastinate and try to do all of them in the last 2 weeks.
 Learning to PLAN is a great life skill!
 You will complete 3 self-assessments this semester.